jef-fortunahamid/365E-LearningAnalysis/README.md

-# Analyzing Student Conversion and Engagement Metrics on the 365 E-Learning Platform
+# Analysing Student Conversion and Engagement Metrics on the 365 E-Learning Platform

 *(This project is from 365 Data Science.
 A Database Schema Script was provided to create the database.)*